prixroxx/BikeSharing/README.md

+### Bike_Sharing_Analysis :-

-Bike_Sharing_Analysis :- -The goal of this project is to predict the demand for bike rentals based on various factors such as weather conditions, time of year, and other relevant features.
+- The goal of this project is to predict the demand for bike rentals based on various factors such as weather conditions, time of year, and other relevant features.

 Dataset Overview: We've got this dataset that has a bunch of information in it, like temperature, humidity, wind speed, and how many bikes were rented out on different days.
 It's like a big spreadsheet with all this data in it, and we're going to use it to see if we can find any patterns or trends that might help us predict bike rentals in the future.